tnthao268/Multiple-Sequence-Alignment-with-Progressive-Alignment/README.md

 ### 3. Guild Tree (UPGMA)

 Here ```UPGMA``` is selected as a tree-based algorithm to perform multiple alignment.
-With the help of this tree, alignment is performed based on cluster of sequences.
+With the help of this tree, alignment is performed based on clusters of sequences.
 Sequences which are firstly clustered are firstly aligned.

 ```cluster``` is the created tree from UPGMA algorithm, using distance matrix and a list of names.